LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

 You will see below that you can change the current directory with the *cd* command.

-Referring to files not in the current directory is more complicated.
+You need to refer to files not in the current directory via a relative or absolute path name.
-Files and  directories are located in the hierarchy of directories in the file system.

 On a Mac, the file system is unified in one hierarchy.
 On Windows there may be several drives, and you need to start a path reference with a drive, like C:, if it is not the current drive.

-Files are generally referred to by a chain of directories before the final name of the file desired.
-Elements of the directory chain are separated by operating system specific punctuation:  In Windows the separator is backslash, \\, and on a Mac it is (forward) slash, /.
-For example on a Mac the path

-   /Users/anh

-starts with a /, meaning the *root* or top directory in the hierarchy, and Users is a subdirectory, and anh is a subdirectory of Users (in this case the home directory for the user with login anh).
-It is similar with Windows, except there may be a drive in the beginning, and the separator is a \\, so

-   C:\\Windows\\System32

-is on C: drive; Windows is a subdirectory of the root directory \\, and System 32 is a subdirectory of Windows.

-The starting directory in Windows is unfortunate.
+When you open a new command window in Windows, the starting directory is unfortunate, ``C:\windows\System32``.
 You are likely to want to operate out of your home directory (where the Mac users start automatically).

-For Windows 7 or 8 users enter the command below (substituting your login ID):
+Windows 7 or 8 users enter the command below (substituting your login ID) o get to your home directory:

 .. code-block:: none